SeventhDisaster/SeventhDisaster/README.md

 ### Hello, I'm Krister - aka Seventh

-## I'm a Student, Developer, Artist and I enjoy teaching
+## I'm a Developer, Artist, and uh..
+Other stuff probably!
-I’m currently working on my Personal Portfolio Website
+I’m work on personal stuff when I feel like it.
+Stuff gets updated when I'm in the mood for it.
+I try not to program too much in my free time to avoid burnout.

 ### Get in touch with me: